OAGi/Score/docs/test_cases/TestSuite42.md

 2. He visits the Home page and clicks on the BIE tab.
 3. He clicks the "View/Edit Business Term" from the dropdown list.
 4. Verify that the title in the new page is "Business Term" (Assertion [#1](#test-assertion-4211)).
-5. He clicks the "New Business Term" button from the right above on the "Business Term" page.
+5. He clicks on the "New Business Term" button from the right above on the "Business Term" page.
-6. He put the required inputs for Business Term, then "Create" will be enabled.
+6. He provides the required inputs for Business Term, then "Create" button will be enabled.
-7. He clicks the "Create" button.
+7. He clicks on the "Create" button.
 Repeat the steps 5-7 a few times to create several business terms.
 8. Verify that those business terms are listed in the "Business Term" page (Assertion [#2](#test-assertion-4212)).
 9. Repeat the step 5-6, but don't provide the required input for Business Term or External Reference URI on step 6.
 10. Verify that "Create" button is still disabled.
 (Assertion [#3](#test-assertion-4213)).
 11. The end user will go back to "Business Term" page.
-12. He will search the newly created business terms by putting some common word in the "Term" field and click Search button.
+12. He will search the newly created business terms by putting some common word in the "Term" field and hits Search button.
 13. Verify that only business terms containing the search word are listed in the table (Assertion [#4](#test-assertion-4214)).
-14. He will search the newly created business terms by putting the external reference URI field and click Search button.
+14. He will search the newly created business terms by putting the external reference URI field and hits Search button.
 15. Verify that only business terms containing the search URI are listed in the table (Assertion [#5](#test-assertion-4215))
-16. He clicks on any newly created business term in the table and the Edit Business Term page will open.
+16. He clicks on any newly created business term in the table and the "Edit Business Term" page will open.
 He can modify any fields except "Definition", and the Update button will be enabled after modification.
 He clicks on the Update button and the page will go back to Business Term page.
 17. Verify that the updated business term can be filtered based on the updated field information by searching on the new information.
 (Assertion [#6](#test-assertion-4216))
-18. He clicks on any newly created business term in "Business Term" page and the Edit Business Term page will open.
+18. He clicks on any newly created business term in "Business Term" page and the "Edit Business Term" page will open.
 Verify that the "Definition" field is not editable.
 (Assertion [#7](#test-assertion-4217)).
 19. The end user goes back to the home page and clicks on the "View/Edit Business Term" from the BIE dropdown list.
 20. He will create a new business term with the same information twice.
-Verify that the second time, when he clicks on the Create button in "Create Business Term" page, he will get a pop up error message: Invalid parameters, another business term with the same business term and external reference URI already exists!
+Verify that the second time, when he clicks on the Create button on "Create Business Term" page, he will get a pop-up error message: Invalid parameters, another business term with the same business term and external reference URI already exists!
 (Assertion [#8](#test-assertion-4218)).
 21. The end user goes back to the home page and clicks on the "View/Edit Business Term" from the BIE dropdown list.
 22. He selects a business term which has been assigned to some BIEs.
-He clicks on the Discard button and he will get an error message: Discard's forbidden!
+He clicks on the Discard button.
+Verify that he will get an error message: Discard's forbidden!
 The business term is used.
 (Assertion [#9](#test-assertion-4219)).
 23. He selects a business term without any assignments.
 He clicks on the Discard button and he will get a confirmation dialog which reminds that the business term will be permanently removed.
 He confirms by clicking on the Discard button on the confirmation dialog.
 Verify that the businss term is discarded from the table.
 (Assertion [#10](#test-assertion-42110)).

 ## Test Case 42.2